-Aluminum foil can do much more than just cover food and ward off aliens (although that's still up for debate).
-Be sure to keep a roll or two of versatile aluminum foil on hand for these 12 helpful uses and more.
+Aluminum foil can do much more than just cover food.
+Keep a roll or two on hand for these helpful uses and more.

 Protect Your Key Fob

-Since thieves can use devices to amplify key fob signals to cars or copy codes to get into a vehicle, aluminum foil can come in handy to keep your car safe.
-Just wrap your key fob with foil and decrease the fob’s signal.
+Thieves can use devices to amplify key fob signals to cars or copy codes to get into a vehicle.
+Aluminum foil can come in handy to keep your car safe.
+Wrapping your key fob with foil decreases the fob’s signal.

-Have a heavy piece of furniture to move?
-To help you slide it across a carpeted floor, just place small pieces of aluminum foil under each of the furniture legs, dull side down.
-The dull slide is more slippery than the shiny side, and will allow you to move furniture with ease.
-Here’s a smart tip for moving furniture by yourself.
+Need to move a heavy piece of furniture?
+To help you slide it across a carpeted floor, place small pieces of aluminum foil under each leg, dull side down.
+The dull slide is more slippery than the shiny side, allowing you to move the piece with ease.

 Protect Your Sleeping Bag

 Bring a roll of aluminum foil on your next camping trip to help keep moisture out of your sleeping bag.
 Heavy-duty aluminum foil works as an insulator and protectant.
 Place it under your sleeping bag to help keep it warm and dry.

 Strengthen WiFi Signal

 Are you old enough to remember using aluminum foil to boost TV antenna signals?
 If that worked, what about WiFi?

 According to Popular Science, you can use foil to wrap a 3D-printed reflector to amplify your WiFi signal in places where you need it most, like your home office.
 “Think of it like a reflector behind a flashlight bulb, concentrating the beam where you want it to go,” the article explains.